What are benefits-in-kind?

 GOV.UK has a calculator for working out car and fuel benefit.

 If you are provided with free fuel for a company car that you can use privately, you can use HMRC's calculator on GOV.UK to work out your fuel benefit.
+Note that for these purposes a hybrid car is treated as a petrol or diesel car, as appropriate.

 There is no taxable fuel benefit if your employer only pays for fuel for business purposes.